akulsr0/learn-js/questions/how-does-the-bind-method-work.md

 var myPrint = printInfo.myBind(person, 100);
 myPrint('xyz');

-// Output for polyfill of .bind() method we built :
 // Hi, my name is John Doe and I am 100 years old.
 I live in xyz
 ```